Frequently Asked Questions

 Additional Merdeka Generation subsidy at the SOCs and polyclinics apply only to subsidised services and medications.
 Subsidised services include consultation, tests (e.g. blood tests, imaging) and allied health services (e.g. physiotherapy) that patients need.
 Subsidised medications include those on the Standard Drug List (SDL) and Medication Assistance Fund (MAF).

 If you are unsure whether a particular service or drug is subsidised, you can always approach the staff at our public healthcare institutions to find out more.

-Merdeka Generation seniors are eligible for subsidised SOC referrals from CHAS PG and dental clinics to the subsidised SOCs in the public hospitals.
+Merdeka Generation seniors are eligible for subsidised SOC referrals from CHAS GP and dental clinics to the subsidised SOCs in the public hospitals.

 Such referrals should be accompanied by a completed CHAS Referral Form for referrals to Subsidised SOCs at Public Healthcare Institutions, and must be unnamed, i.e. no choice of SOC doctor allowed.

 All Merdeka Generation Seniors will receive additional MediShield Life premium subsidies of 5%, increasing to 10% after they turn 75 years old.
 These additional subsidies apply regardless of income, house type or property ownership.

 The IT system changes to automatically provide the additional premium subsidies will only be ready on 1 Nov 2019.
 However, to allow more Merdeka Generation seniors to enjoy the benefits earlier, we will be backdating the subsidies to apply four months earlier from 1 July 2019.

 The Merdeka Generation premium subsidy for the first year will be refunded to the premium payer automatically by 31 Dec 2019.